3pxh/rotbae/how-tos/adding-download-button.md

 **Key changes:**
 - Import `path` from `'path'`
 - Add `resolve.alias` configuration pointing to `../utilities`
+- **Important**: Add React resolution aliases to ensure Vite uses your project's React, not utilities' React

+**Why React aliases are needed:**
+The utilities directory has React as a devDependency for TypeScript type checking, but Vite needs to bundle React from your project's `node_modules` to avoid version conflicts and ensure proper bundling.
+Without these aliases, Vite may try to resolve React from `utilities/node_modules`, causing build failures.

 ### Step 3: Install Utilities Dependencies